 To the north of the pumping station (which is now converted to a private residence) is a private blockwork defence with concrete toe slab (/1402C02), which ties into the eroding cliffs to the north with a mixture of brick, stone blocks and concrete.
-The wall itself is in fair condition and appears newer than the wall to the south.
-During the 2018 inspection it was noted that low beach levels had exposed a large void in the apron of 1402C02.
-The depth of the void is unknown however it appeared to be in the order of 2 metres and may even be encroaching beneath the base of the wall.
-It is recommended that further investigation of this defect is undertaken determine the risk to the walls stability.
+The wall itself remains in fair condition and appears newer than the wall to the south.
+At the interface with the adjoining defence to the south there is evidence of leaching and moisture draining down the face of the wall from the cliff unit above.
+During the 2020 inspection it was noted slightly higher beach levels have in part covered a large void in the apron of 1402C02.
+The depth of the void is unknown however in the previous inspection it appeared to be in the order of 2 metres and may be encroaching beneath the base of the wall.
+Despite the higher beach levels in 2020 It is recommended that further investigation of this defect is undertaken determine the risk to the wall's stability.
+The remainder of the toe is in poor condition and is undercut in several places.
 The erosion of the undefended cliff immediately to the north of the tie-in appears to have slowed.
 Between 2012 and 2014, the wall became outflanked but in recent years it does not appear to have worsened.
 Despite this the northern transition remains at risk of being compromised by rockfall and erosional activity in this cliff unit.